NOTICE OF PRIVACY PRACTICES

 OUR PLEDGE REGARDING YOUR HEALTH INFORMATION

-Your health information and health care are personal, and we at Planned Parenthood of Wisconsin understand this.
-We are committed to protecting the privacy of your health information in accordance with federal and Wisconsin law.
+Your health information and health care are personal, and we at Planned Parenthood of Metropolitan Washington, DC understand this.
+We are committed to protecting the privacy of your health information in accordance with federal and Washington, DC law.
 We will create a record of the care and services you receive from us to provide you with quality care and to comply with the law.
-This Notice of Privacy Practices (Notice) applies to all of the health information Planned Parenthood of Wisconsin maintains about you.
+This Notice of Privacy Practices (Notice) applies to all of the health information Planned Parenthood of Washington, DC maintains about you.
 This includes health information that we originally document about you and health information that we receive from third parties, such as other health care providers.
 This Notice will tell you the ways in which we may use or disclose your health information.
 This Notice also describes your rights regarding your health information that we maintain about you and describes certain obligations we have regarding the use and disclosure of your health information.

 We are required by law to: